What are the symptoms of chickenpox?

 Chickenpox symptoms are more severe in adults than in children – chickenpox usually infects people during childhood, so most adults have become immune to the virus.
 However, adults who contract chickenpox are at a higher risk of developing health complications from an infection.
 For more specific information on how chickenpox affects adults, read our page on Chickenpox In Adults.

-How long do chickenpox symptoms last?
+How long does chickenpox last?

 Chickenpox symptoms usually last for 1 to 2 weeks – for 3 to 5 days after first developing the initial spotty rash, new spots can appear across the body.
 Over the course of 5 to 10 days after the rash first appears, all of the red spots would usually dry out, crust over, and then fall off naturally.